Note that this is a work in progress

 - Note that Obsidian has two ways of displaying pages: reading and editing.
 Within editing mode there are a further two modes: “Live preview” or “Source mode” (settable from the “Options” gear wheel icon).

 - “Source mode” is what it says — you see the whole page as Markdown source code.
-Use that if you’re familiar with Markdown.
+You may find that more convenient, if you’re familiar with Markdown.

 - The [*Obsidian* Formatting Help pages](https://help.obsidian.md/syntax) have lots of advice on how to format your contributions.